 During this season we are encouraged to pray and engage in community events in order to deepen our relationship with our God, our neighbour and the earth we share.

-The Season of Creation unites Christians in prayer and action for the protection of our common home.
+The Season of Creation is an annual celebration uniting Christians in prayer and action for the protection of our common home.
 The idea of celebrating 1 September as a day of prayer for creation began at the wish of the Ecumenical Patriarch Dimitrios in 1989, and was endorsed by Pope Francis in 2015.
+The season runs from September 1 to October 4, the Feast of St. Francis of Assisi.

 During this season we are encouraged to pray and engage in community events in order to deepen our relationship with our God, our neighbour and the earth we share, being ever more attentive to the cry of the earth and the cry of the poor.

 During this Season, we would be pleased to hear of any projects being undertaken in your dioceses to care for our common home.
-Please contact firstname.lastname@example.org with any submissions by 20 September.
+Please contact email@example.com with any stories you would like to share.

 A statement from the Bishops of England and Wales on the ecological crisis can be found here.